simphotonics/serialize_enum/README.md

 complexity.
 Dart enumerations often represent settings or options that need to be persisted after exiting an app or program.
 The package [`serialize_enum`][serialize_enum]
-provides mixins to serialize Dart enums without recourse to source generation.
+provides mixins to serialize Dart enums without source code generation.
 All that is needed is a `with` statement when declaring the enum and defining a `factory` constructor that calls a static method provided by the mixin.